 Applicants should submit all materials electronically at www.mathjobs.org.
 This includes the AMS Standard Cover Sheet, a cover letter, a curriculum vitae, a list of publications, a statement describing current and planned research, and three letters of recommendation.
 Recommenders who are unable to submit their letters electronically may mail them to the committee.

-Review of applications will begin on September 1, 2014.
-Applications will be accepted until the positions are filled.
+Applications are due on or before January 15, 2015.
+Review of applications will begin on September 1, 2014, and will continue until the positions are filled.
 Priority will be given to U.S. citizens and permanent residents.

 Carnegie Mellon University is an Affirmative Action/Equal Opportunity Employer and encourages applications from women and minorities.